trozman/Tweetbotty/README.md

 # Tweetbotty
 Twitter bots written in Python which use Excel file as a source for tweets/search keywords.
+I wrote it because I'm too lazy to regularly post to Twitter and follow people.
+It tries to avoid Twitter limits and in most cases it succeeds.
+The project is very fresh, made with a duct tape and a chewing gum, so use it at your own risk.

 **xls2tw.py:** endless posting of tweets from Excel spreadsheet to Twitter